scorley627/admin-dashboard/README.md

 # admin-dashboard

-Dashboard to demonstrate page design using both flexbox and grid layouts.
+Dashboard to demonstrate page design using grid layouts.